Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Model Description and Problem Formulation

 \subsection{Optimization Problem}

 The objective is to determine the optimal alternative care threshold $\theta$ that maximizes the net benefit $Z(\theta)$, defined as:

 where $R(\theta)$, $B(\theta)$, and $W(\theta)$ denote the long-run time averaged revenue, balking cost, and waiting cost, respectively under the alternative care threshold $\theta$.
-The parameters $a$, $b$, and $c$ weight the relative importance of these components and reflect managerial or institutional priorities.
-For clarity of exposition, we set $a=b=c=1$ in the numerical analysis, but alternative weights can be used to represent different policy preferences.
-From the perspective of ED management, the objective is to identify the optimal alternative care threshold $\theta^{\ast}$ that maximizes overall net benefit:
+The parameters $\omega_R$, $\omega_B$, and $\omega_W$ weight the relative importance of these components and reflect managerial or institutional priorities.
+For clarity of exposition, we set $\omega_R = \omega_B = \omega_W=1$ in the numerical analysis, but alternative weights can be used to represent different policy preferences.
+The objective function $Z(\theta)$ is formulated from the \textit{hospital's perspective}: the hospital controls the redirection threshold $\theta$ to maximize net financial benefit, while patients make independent acceptance decisions captured through the empirically calibrated parameter $p_a$.
+From the perspective of ED management, the objective is to identify the optimal alternative care threshold $\theta^*$ that maximizes overall net benefit:

 This optimization problem captures the trade-offs among revenue from ED and alternative care services, congestion-induced patient balking costs, and waiting costs associated with system delays.
 The finite feasible set for $\theta$ allows direct enumeration of candidate policies.
+Rather than solving a full MDP problem, the policy is parametrized by the single scalar $\theta$ (see the model justification in Section~\ref{sec:queue-model}), steady-state performance is derived analytically via the QBD framework for each fixed $\theta$, and the optimal threshold $\theta^*$ is identified by enumeration over $\{0,\ldots,k-1\}$.
+The resulting policy is directly implementable as an occupancy-based protocol without requiring an online optimization engine.